LiUSemWeb/OBG-gen/README.md

 ## Getting Started

-* [/schema_generator/graphql_schema_gen.py](https://github.com/huanyu-li/ODGSG/blob/main/schema_generator/graphql_schema_gen.py) takes an ontology as the input and then outputs a GraphQL schema;
+* [schema_generator/graphql_schema_gen.py](https://github.com/huanyu-li/ODGSG/blob/main/schema_generator/graphql_schema_gen.py) takes an ontology as the input and then outputs a GraphQL schema.
-* [/mapping_parser/mapping_parser.py](https://github.com/huanyu-li/ODGSG/blob/main/mapping_parser/mapping_parser.py) takes a RML mapping file (in turtle format) as the input and then outputs mappings and logical sources into a json file;
+* [mapping_parser/mapping_parser.py](https://github.com/huanyu-li/ODGSG/blob/main/mapping_parser/mapping_parser.py) takes a RML mappings file (in turtle format) as the input and then outputs mappings and logical sources into a json file.
 * [app.py](https://github.com/huanyu-li/ODGSG/blob/main/app.py) is used to set up the GraphQL server using [Ariadne](https://ariadnegraphql.org).

 ## Installation

-* Following packages are needed and successfully installed messages:
+* Following packages are needed and successfully installed messages are shown:

 [//]: # "python -m pip install \"graphql-core>=3\""
 [//]: # "GraphQL-core 3 can be installed from PyPI using the built-in pip command:"